-I tried another of the recipes from my bargain Girl Called Jack recipe book yesterday.
+I tried another of the recipes from my bargain A Girl Called Jack: 100 delicious budget recipes book yesterday, her creamy mustard chicken.
 It was a winner.
-However, I would tweak it if I did it again – Jack seems to use an awful lot of liquid in her recipes and there was far too much sauce.
-Although you could plan for this and use it the next day on cooked pasta – that’s what I am having for lunch!
+However, I did tweak it – Jack seems to use an awful lot of liquid in her recipes and there was far too much sauce.
+Although you could plan for this and use it the next day on cooked pasta – that’s what I am having for lunch.
 I didn’t have fresh herbs so I used dried, and it turned out quite delicious.
 It tasted nice even before I added the cream, so it would be possible to do a lighter, cheaper version without this.
 With the cream I think it would even be special enough for entertaining.

 2 tbsp oil